Hearing Aid Services

 Are hearing aid services CRA eligible?

-Yes, when provided by a licensed hearing aid practitioner in Alberta or British Columbia.
-The CRA recognizes hearing aid practitioners as authorized medical practitioners only in those two provinces.
+Yes, when provided by a licensed hearing aid practitioner in Alberta or British Columbia — the only provinces where the CRA recognizes hearing aid practitioners as authorized medical practitioners.

 Can I claim hearing aid services through my HSA?